vietnd69/dst-api-webdocs/docs/api-vanilla/components/container.md

 - `Preserver` - For containers that preserve items (like ice boxes)
 - `Inventoryitem` - For containers that can be carried

+## See also

+- [Inventory Component](inventory.md) - For player item storage and management
+- [Inventoryitem Component](other-components.md) - For items that can be stored in containers
+- [Stackable Component](stackable.md) - For stacking items in containers
+- [Preserver Component](other-components.md) - For preserving items in containers
+- [Equippable Component](equippable.md) - For wearable containers like backpacks

 ## Example: Creating a Chest Container

 ```lua